Health and nuisance complaints

 • the problem may only occur when the owner/occupier is not home

-• the owner/occupier may not hear/smell the problem from various areas within the house
+• the owner/occupier may not hear/smell the problem from various areas within their house.

 Lodge a nuisance complaint with Council

-If a person believes that a nuisance exists, that person may notify the relevant council.
+If a person believes that a nuisance exists, that person may notify the relevant council where the nuisance is occurring.

 • provide the details of the complaint including the frequency and time that the alleged nuisance is occurring

-• collect additional information to assist in the investigation of the nuisance
+• be prepared to collect additional information to assist in the investigation of the nuisance

-• act as a witness in any legal proceedings that may arise from your complaint.
+• be prepared to act as a witness in any legal proceedings that may arise from your complaint.

-The council will investigate any notice of a nuisance.
+Loddon Shire Council will investigate any notice of a nuisance in accordance with the Act.

-If, upon investigation, a nuisance is found to exist, the council will:
+If, upon investigation, a nuisance is found to exist, Council will:

 • take action to abate the nuisance; or

-• if the council is of the opinion that the matter is better settled privately, advise the person notifying the council of the nuisance of available methods for settlement; (in accordance with the Act).
+• if Council is of the opinion that the matter is better settled privately, advise the person that notified of the nuisance of available methods for settlement; (in accordance with the Act).

 Council's powers of entry and inspection

-The Act gives “any authorised officer” or the Secretary powers to enter and inspect premises for the purposes of examining the existence of a nuisance, investigating contraventions of the Act and “generally enforcing the provisions of the Act”.
+The Act gives Council's "authorised officer” the power to enter and inspect premises for the purposes of examining the existence of a nuisance, investigate contraventions of the Act and “generally enforcing the provisions of the Act”.

 Notice to abate nuisance

-If the council is satisfied that a nuisance exists, it may serve an improvement notice or prohibition notice on the person who is causing the nuisance (or, if that person cannot be found, the owner or occupier of the relevant land); (in accordance with the Act);
+If Council is satisfied that a nuisance exists, it may serve an improvement notice or prohibition notice on the person who is causing the nuisance (or, if that person cannot be found, the owner or occupier of the relevant land); (in accordance with the Act).

 The Notice may specify steps to be taken to prevent the recurrence of the nuisance and the time within which these steps are to be taken.

-If the person fails to comply with the Notice or if the nuisance is likely to recur, the council may summon the person to appear before the Magistrates Court, which may order the person to comply with the Notice or carry out works to prevent the recurrence of the nuisance.
+If the person fails to comply with the Notice or if the nuisance is likely to recur, Council may summon the person to appear before the Magistrates' Court, which may order the person to comply with the Notice or carry out works to prevent the recurrence of the nuisance.

 How do I make a nuisance complaint?

-Contact the Public Health office department in writing by either mail to PO Box 21 Wedderburn VIC 3518 or email to health@loddon.vic.gov.au remembering to supply all the details above.
-You will be contacted should any further explanation is required and advised of the outcome once a resolution is found or if referral is required.
+Contact Loddon Shire Council in writing, either by mail to PO Box 21 Wedderburn VIC 3518 or email to loddon@loddon.vic.gov.au remembering to supply all details as specified above.

 Related information